seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part13-Turning-Invoices-into-Journal-Entries.md

 Your organization was not seeded with default accounts (Part 9), or you are testing against a different organization than the one you seeded.
 Re-run Part 9's seed script for the organization currently active in your app.

-**Invoice saves successfully but no journal entry appears** Confirm you replaced the ENTIRE actions.ts file with the version in this part, not just added the new import lines — a common mistake is keeping Part 12's old function body while adding the new imports, which silently skips the postJournalEntry call.
+**Invoice saves successfully but no journal entry appears** Confirm you replaced the ENTIRE `actions.ts` file with the version in this part, not just added the new import lines — a common mistake is keeping Part 12's old function body while adding the new imports, which silently skips the `postJournalEntry` call.

 **Error: "invoiceId" is not defined, or invoice is undefined inside the transaction** Confirm the `.returning()` call is present immediately after `.insert(invoices).values({...})` — without it, `invoice` will be undefined, since Drizzle needs to be told explicitly to return the inserted row.

 **The deliberate unbalance test still saved a broken invoice** Double-check you edited the correct line (the credit line, not the debit line) and saved the file.
-Also confirm you are looking inside the db.transaction block, not some other unrelated part of the file.
+Also confirm you are looking inside the `db.transaction` block, not some other unrelated part of the file.

-**TypeScript error: "Argument of type '{...}' is not assignable to parameter of type 'typeof db'"** This usually means the tx parameter type is being inferred incorrectly.
-Confirm post-journal-entry.ts's function signature matches exactly: `tx?: typeof db` as the second parameter, and that you are calling `postJournalEntry({...}, tx)` with tx as a plain second argument, not wrapped in another object.
+**TypeScript error: "Argument of type '{...}' is not assignable to parameter of type 'typeof db'"** This usually means the `tx` parameter type is being inferred incorrectly.
+Confirm `post-journal-entry.ts`'s function signature matches exactly: `tx?: typeof db` as the second parameter, and that you are calling `postJournalEntry({...}, tx)` with `tx` as a plain second argument, not wrapped in another object.

-**Error mentions "relation actions does not exist" or similar odd path error** Confirm actions.ts is still in src/app/dashboard/invoices/ (same location as Part 12) — this part only edits the file's contents, it does not move it.
+**Error mentions "relation actions does not exist" or similar odd path error** Confirm `actions.ts` is still in `src/app/dashboard/invoices/` (same location as Part 12) — this part only edits the file's contents, it does not move it.

----

-### What's next

-Part 14: Bills & Expenses — the mirror image of this part, for money going out instead of coming in.

----

-Ready to continue with **Part 14**?